domidt/CDA/README.md

 # CDA
-This applications provide a widely adaptable Continuous Double Auction (CDA) in oTree v6 via a complete implementation of an experimental asset market with mutliple continuously operating traders and multiple assets.
+These applications provide a widely adaptable Continuous Double Auction (CDA) in oTree v6 via a complete implementation of an experimental asset market with multiple continuously operating traders and multiple assets.
 Permission to use this software is granted for educational and academic purpose with the requirement of citation.

+[TOC]

 ## Overview
-This continuous double auction software is provided in four apps.
+Continuous double auctions are provided in four apps.
 The applications ``singleAsset`` and ``singleAssetInfo`` cover markets with a single asset while ``nAssets`` and ``nAssetsInfo`` cover market environments with multiple (n) assets.
 Meanwhile, ``singleAsset`` and ``nAssets`` provide baseline applications with all market functionalities that target users who require intensive modifications.
 ``singleAssetInfo`` and ``nAssetsInfo`` provide versions, in which participants are acquainted with private information about the buyback value(s).